RedEdge967/RedEdge967/README.md

 ----------
 ### ✍️ Blog and Writing
-Apart from coding, I also maintaining a blog - you can find my articles on my blog [GitBlog](https://gitblog.vercel.app)
+Apart from coding, I also maintaining a blog - you can find my articles on my blog [GitBlog](https://gitblog.vercel.app).
+You can find it in my GitHub account.
+Do Star my blog repo also.

 ----------
 ### 💻 Languages